uihilab/HydroLang-Models/README.md

 * **Other**

 Models can be developed in HydroLang through two ways:
-* Using the framework as it is through its API within a JavaScript file.
+* The native API.
-* Using the BMI specification steering files for running a model.
+* BMI specification steering files.
+* HTML driven applications.

 Please refer to the [models page](https://github.com/uihilab/HydroLang-Models/tree/main/models) for more information.